mileetos/dependabot-deploy-minor-changes/README.md

+#

-# Dependabot Deploy GitHub action
+# Dependabot Minor Updates Deploy GitHub action - IN TESTING

+Forked from the Github Action created by our wonderful Prague colleagues.

 A GitHub Action which allows to deploy Pipedrive services.
-Automatically approves Dependabot PRs and adds 'ready-for-deploy' label.
+Needs developer approval and reconciles previous updates before adding ready-for-deploy label.

 ## Usage